 The Instantio plugin is a great choice to set up popup checkout in your WooCommerce store.

-- Make sure to edit your WooCommerce checkout fields and only keep the ones that you absolutely need.
+- Customize your WooCommerce checkout pages based on your business needs.
+Make sure to edit your WooCommerce checkout fields and only keep the ones that you absolutely need.
 There is no need to collect data that will not be helpful.
 For example, you do not need the address fields for virtual products.

 - Always exclude your checkout page from caching plugins, whether it’s your traditional checkout page or the checkout page of your sales funnel.
 This will help to avoid unwanted issues related to the buyers’ session.

 - Do not include too much extra content around your checkout form.
 For example, no Ad banners, or product suggestions should be visible while the checkout form is on.
 This can be distracting for the buyer.

 - If you do want to make an offer during checkout, include order bumps that are directly embedded into your checkout form.
 This will help you increase the order value, while not creating too much of a distraction.